joelbeckham/joelbeckham.com/content/post/2012-01-11-selenium-webdriver-pageobjects-pattern.md

                                                     When linking from one page to the next, return a page class.
                                                   </li>
                                                   <li>
                                                     Elements using the FindsBy attribute are looked up each time the property is accessed.
-If it&#8217;s an element that doesn&#8217;t change, this can be optimized by applying the [CacheLookup] attribute to the property.
+If it's an element that doesn't change, this can be optimized by applying the [CacheLookup] attribute to the property.
                                                   </li>
                                                 </ul>